ChristinaB/pub_bandaragoda_etal_jhm/README.md

 # pub_bandaragoda_etal_jhm
 Code for hybrid methods to upscale weather observations with model downscaling for improved hydrometeorological gridded forcings in  climate change and earth surface models

+Mountains do not give up their secrets easily.
+V. Klemes